cloudcmd/move-files/README.md

 # Move Files [![License][LicenseIMGURL]][LicenseURL] [![NPM version][NPMIMGURL]][NPMURL] [![Dependency Status][DependencyStatusIMGURL]][DependencyStatusURL] [![Build Status][BuildStatusIMGURL]][BuildStatusURL] [![Coverage Status][CoverageIMGURL]][CoverageURL]

 Move files with emitter and `zip` archives support.
-Try to `rename` files first, and only if fail move them.
+Try to `rename` files first, and only if fail copy them to destination and then remove from source.

 ### Install